Why Alpacas

 "Quirky, inquisitive and endearing, raising alpacas is as close as I will ever get to having my own magical unicorns."

-Meet Fudge
+Meet Ginger